Page cover

 Allow Back Ordering

-Whether or not this product can still be ordered when there is no stock available.
+Select whether or not this product can still be ordered when there is no stock available.

-If enabled, customers can place orders for this product even when it’s out of stock.
-If disabled, the system will prevent orders once stock runs out.
+• Yes: Customers can place orders for this product even when it’s out of stock.

 Additional Options